Student Handbook

 3. Students must clear their locker, return textbooks, and settle all accounts.

 All students are expected to adhere to reasonable standards of taste in dress and grooming and in keeping with the building's function.
 Student dress and grooming shall not disrupt, interfere with, disturb, or detract from school activities.
-A sweater, shirt or sweatshirt must cover tube tops, halter-tops, and spaghetti strap tops.
-Midriffs should be covered and shorts and skirts should be an appropriate length.
+Students wearing items that include references to drugs, alcohol, smoking/vaping, violence, vulgar or inappropriate slogans may be asked to change.
+Repeated offences may be dealt with through the disciplinary cycle.

-Consistent with the law, no smoking is allowed on the school grounds or in the immediate vicinity of the school.
+Consistent with the law, no vaping or smoking is allowed on the school grounds or in the immediate vicinity of the school.
 This includes any form of a vapour cigarette.

-It should be noted that it is illegal for anyone under 18 to smoke or be in possession of any tobacco product.
+It should be noted that it is illegal for anyone under 18 to smoke or be in possession of any tobacco or vaping product.

 FAILURE TO FOLLOW THIS POLICY MAY RESULT IN SUSPENSION FROM SCHOOL.